 Originally, parapets were low walls on the roof of any structure.
 Soldiers could duck behind them, giving themselves some protection during sieges and battles.
 The notches in the parapets could be used to chuck rocks and other weapons down at enemies approaching the building.

 You probably won’t get up on your roof, duck behind your parapets, and throw junk at your neighbors.
 But there are still many reasons why people want parapets in today’s modern age.
 This is still an incredibly practical and useful roof design.
 It’s just that these days, parapets are most useful if you want to battle against bad weather.

 Why Choose a Parapet Roof?

-The parapets also provide wind-resistance.
+The parapets also provide wind resistance.
 Wind pressure is evenly distributed over the roof due to the parapets.
 The parapets prevent wind uplift that can cause damage to roof shingles.
-Parapet roof designs are particularly effective in high wind areas, so this is a great design choice for a tornado- and hurricane-prone regions.
+Parapet roof designs are particularly effective in high-wind areas, so this is a great design choice for tornado- and hurricane-prone regions.
 Your home may also be subject to wind damage if you’re near a large body of water.
 Protective parapets help soften the force of wind gusts.